kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 **Public or empty data type:** All users will be able to see the data.

 **PrivateDataGroup:** All the staff of the tenant site will be able to see the data.
-For example, Sanparks staff will be able to see Sanparks occurrence data with the data type set to private.
+For example, SANParks staff will be able to see Sanparks occurrence data with the data type set to private.

 **SensitiveDataGroup:** Only users able to see sensitive data will be able to see the data.